mconstantine/fa-2023/README.md

 #### Backend

 The backend runs on Node and Postgres, with TypeORM and routing-controllers over Express.
-You don't need any setup as Docker installs dependencies and runs database migrations for you (TODO: test this claim).
+You'll need to run database migrations in order to bring it up to speed, can't do this with Docker as the database is in another container:

+- `cd backend`
+- `npm run migration:run`

 To use it:

 - `cd backend`
 - `npm start` to run the server